UltraCart/rest_api_v2_sdk_javascript/README.md

 var api = new UltraCartRestApiV2.AffiliateApi()

-var clickQuery = new UltraCartRestApiV2.AffiliateClickQuery(); // {AffiliateClickQuery} Click query
+var click_query = new UltraCartRestApiV2.AffiliateClickQuery(); // {AffiliateClickQuery} Click query

 var opts = {
-  'limit': 10000, // {Number} The maximum number of records to return on this one API call.
-(Maximum 10000) 'offset': 0, // {Number} Pagination of the record set.
+  '_limit': 10000, // {Number} The maximum number of records to return on this one API call.
+(Maximum 10000) '_offset': 0, // {Number} Pagination of the record set.
 Offset is a zero based index.
-  'expand': "expand_example" // {String} The object expansion to perform on the result.
+  '_expand': "_expand_example" // {String} The object expansion to perform on the result.
 Only option is link.
 };

 var callback = function(error, data, response) {